Dickinson-COMP-491-492/website/docs/assignments/WA01-BlogPostDraft.md

    - There should be one folder for each course (e.g. COMP132, COMP256, etc...)
    - All content should be stored in the folder for the appropriate course.
 2. Create a `COMP491` folder in your Dickinson WiD Repository.
+3. If you used an AI to help with editing and revision of your blog post, you must upload a PDF of the original (pre-AI revision) version to your Dickinson WiD Repository.
+Name this file using a filename that ends with `-preAIHelp.pdf`.
-3. Ensure that your draft blog post does not contain your name.
+4. Ensure that your draft blog post does not contain your name.
 This is important for the peer review process in ([WA02](WA02-BlogPostPeerReview.md)).
-4. Create a PDF of your draft blog post with a filename that ends with `-draft.pdf`.
+5. Create a PDF of your draft blog post with a filename that ends with `-draft.pdf`.
-5. Place the PDF that you created in your new `COMP491` folder.
+6. Place the PDF that you created in your new `COMP491` folder.

 ## Acknowledgements